Where to Invest Money to Get Monthly Income in UK?

 Lower liquidity than stocksPortfolio diversification benefit

-Corporate bonds suit investors seeking balance between risk and reliable income without the volatility of the stock market.
+Corporate bonds suit investors seeking a balance between risk and reliable income without the volatility of the stock market.

 4. Government Bonds (Gilts)